Thyroid

 Overview

-The thyroid gland, located at the front of the neck below the Adam’s apple, regulates metabolism, growth, and development by producing thyroid hormones (T4 and T3).
-These hormones control various bodily functions, including energy levels and temperature regulation.
-Disorders like hyperthyroidism (overproduction of hormones) and hypothyroidism (underproduction) can significantly affect overall health, leading to symptoms such as fatigue, weight changes, and mood swings.
+The thyroid gland, located at the front of the neck below the Adam’s apple, plays a vital role in regulating metabolism, growth, and development by producing thyroid hormones (T4 and T3).
+These hormones influence many bodily functions, including energy levels, heart rate, and temperature regulation.
+Disorders of the thyroid, such as hyperthyroidism (overproduction of hormones) and hypothyroidism (underproduction of hormones), can significantly affect overall health and may lead to symptoms like fatigue, weight changes, mood fluctuations, and altered metabolic activity.

 Causes of Hypothyroidism (Underactive Thyroid)